-Use casesDemoPricing
+Use casesBlogDemoPricing

 The best examples of OpenStartups with public roadmaps

-What is on OpenStartup?
+What is an OpenStartup?

 A screenshot of the ConvertKit public roadmap